rhiever/webstep-sklearn-quickstart-2019/README.md

 --------------------------------

 **Please wait on downloading the tutorial material until an announcement it sent out about it.
-The tutorial material will have small changes made to it leading up to the workshop.**
+The tutorial material may have small changes made to it leading up to the workshop and want to ensure that you have the latest version of the tutorial material.**

 If you have a GitHub account, it is probably most convenient if you clone or fork the GitHub repository.
 You can clone the repository by running: